burntslurm/wholby-proxy/README.md

 * Created specifically to bridge Emby backends with the Wholphin client ecosystem.
 * Built using Express and http-proxy-middleware.
 * Developed with the assistance of AI tools.
+Or the other way around, really...
+I basically gave the AI emotional support.